pyOpenSci/pyopensci.github.io/_posts/2024-06-20-pyconus-pyopensci-sprints.md

 ---
 layout: single
 title: "pyOpenSci beginner-friendly sprints at PyCon US 2024"
 excerpt: "pyOpenSci holds beginner-friendly sprints with the goal of making new contributors feel welcome.
-Learn about our last sprint at PyCon US 2024 and tips we use to make sprints accessible to more people."
+Learn about our latest sprint at PyCon US 2024, and tips we use to make sprints accessible to more people."
 author: "Leah Wasser"
 permalink: /blog/pyopensci-pyconus-2024-sprints.html
 header: